How to run your video review and approval process online

 Video testimonials review

 Customer testimonials can be a powerful marketing tool if made properly.
-By showcasing your happy customers to your target audience, you’ll build a more authentic and credible marketing channel for all potential customers.
-You can do this through more professional videos or editing user-generated content.
+By showcasing your happy customers to your target audience, you’ll build a more authentic and credible marketing channel for potential customers.

 Here are the three steps you shouldn’t miss when preparing video testimonial reviews:

-1. Arrange all review rounds in advance – walk your participants through the whole process in advance, and make sure they know when they will get the opportunity to review the video.
+1. Arrange all review rounds in advance – walk your participants through the whole process and make sure they know when they will get the opportunity to review the video.

 Reviewing videos for social media channels